caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + Web API are the edge of a system
     + Prefer Web API over direct SQL manipulation
     + Favor data models over SQL Scheme
-+ When Web API is missing or two complicated
-	+ Look at a plugin option that supports standards
+    + Avoid system plugins and customization
 + Focus on data models and data flow
-    + Script data flow and transformation
+    + Script data flow
-    + Avoid system plugins and customization
+    + Use copies for transformation
+    + Have a mechanism to hold intermediate results

 Practicing this showed us **Continuous Migration**